the science of living a happy life

 The next step involves building healthy habits that lead to more happiness.

-Psychological Science-Backed Ways To Boost Your Happiness
+Psychological Science-Backed Ways to Boost Your Happiness

-One of her most popular classes, ‘The Science of Well-Being,’ (now available here on Coursera as a free online course,) offers practical steps to improve your quality of life.
+Professor Laurie Santos lectures psychology at Yale University.
+She created the most popular classes in the history of the campus.
+One of her most popular classes, ‘The Science of Well-Being,’ (now available here on Coursera as a free online course), offers practical steps to improve your quality of life.

 Dr. Elizabeth Dunn is a Professor of Psychology at the University of British Columbia.
 Dr. Dunn explores how time, money, and technology influence happiness.